 Gill’s research focus is the transdiscipline known as informing science, a field that focuses on the synthesis of research about informing from many different disciplines.
-He is also passionate about using technology as a teaching tool and has studied distance learning, strategy, and practice, alternative course designs, and tools for course development and delivery, all under the general heading of informing science.
-His research in this area has been published in many journals, including Informing Science, Decision Sciences Journal of Innovative Education, the Journal of Information Systems Education, eLearn, and the Journal of IT Education.
-He has also published multiple times in MIS Quarterly, the MIS discipline's leading journal—his most recent article considering the MIS fields from an informing science perspective.
+He is also passionate about using technology as a teaching tool and has studied distance learning, strategy and practice, alternative course designs and tools for course development and delivery.
+His research in these areas has been published in many journals, including Informing Science, Decision Sciences Journal of Innovative Education, the Journal of Information Systems Education, eLearn, and the Journal of IT Education.
+He has also published multiple times in MIS Quarterly -- the MIS discipline's leading journal.
 He has received several grants for his case research, including two grants from the National Science Foundation ($170,000 and $300,000), a DoD grant ($58,000) and a core Fulbright Award.
 He received the inaugural Zbigniew Gackowski Award for lifetime contribution to informing science in 2014, a USF Outstanding Faculty award in 2016 and the Ranulph Glanville Memorial Award for Excellence in Case Method and Cyber-security in 2018.
 His contributions to case writing and research were also the focus of a special issue of the Journal Management Decision in 2014.

 Gill earned a DBA and an MBA from Harvard Business School and a bachelor's degree from Harvard College.
 He joined USF in 2001, coming from Florida Atlantic University.
 Prior to joining academia, he worked as a consultant, president of a small agricultural chemicals firm and served in the U.S. Navy as a nuclear-trained submarine officer.

 ISM 7931 – DBA Publication Course